kyeryoong/cardvisor/README.md

 - Font has been changed into *SDGothic* series
 - transition and hover effects has been added.
 - *Service1Result* page was modified.

+### Ver 1.2.8 (2022/07/20)
+- Minor chnages in designs.
+- Some icons and images were added.
+- README.md was modified.